jensenemi/Quick-Recipes-Analysis/README.md

 ></iframe>

 The p-value is 0.076 which is greater than 0.05, so we fail to reject the null hypothesis that breakfast recipes take the same amount of time as other recipes.

+## Framing a Prediction Problem
+### Problem Identification
+My prediction problem is to predict the number of minutes it takes to prepare recipes before cooking starts.
+This is a regression problem because we're dealing with minutes which is a continuous variable.
+The response variable is number of minutes to prepare the recipe.
+I chose minutes as my response variable because it is the best representation of how long something takes to cook.
+It's helpful in letting people know how long they should plan on cooking for.
+For my metric, I chose to use mean squared error because it is able to show how close or far our prediction is from the actual time.
+It'll give me a better idea of the accuracy of the predictions than other metrics.

+At the time of prediction, we would know all of the information listed in the recipe.
+Depending on the person and their cooking skill level, we wouldn't know how long the recipe will take to make, but we'll know the number of ingredients, nutritional information, etc.